awsdocs/aws-secrets-manager-docs/doc_source/best-practices.md

 When you use the AWS CLI and enter commands in a command shell, there is a risk of the command history being accessed or utilities having access to your command parameters\.
 See [Mitigate the risks of using the AWS CLI to store your secrets](security_cli-exposure-risks.md)\.

 **Run everything in a VPC **
 We recommend that you run as much of your infrastructure as possible on private networks that are not accessible from the public internet\.
-See [Running everything in a VPC ](integrating_vpc.md)\.
+See [Using an AWS Secrets Manager VPC endpoint](vpc-endpoint-overview.md)\.

 **Rotate secrets on a schedule**
 If you don't change your secrets for a long period of time, the secrets become more likely to be compromised\.
 We recommend that you rotate your secrets every 30 days\.
 See [Rotate AWS Secrets Manager secrets](rotating-secrets.md)